 The Foundation was set up in 2008 by Professor Maurice Biriotti and Professor Henrietta Moore, who co-founded the strategy and insight consultancy SHM Productions, based in central London, in 1996.

 The SHM Foundation is a charitable foundation (registration number 1126568)

-This website is owned by The SHM Foundation.
+The SHM Foundation website is owned by The SHM Foundation.
 The SHM Foundation believes you have a right to privacy on the web, and we work to protect your security online as vigorously as possible.
 The SHM Foundation has developed the following policy to help you understand how your personal information will be treated as you engage with us both on and off-line.
-The SHM Foundation's policy reflects our duties under the Data Protection Act 1988 to use information fairly, keep it secure, make sure it is accurate, and keep it up to date.
-Further details on the Data Protection Act can be found on the Information Commissioner's website www.informationcommissioner.gov.uk
+The SHM Foundation's policy complies with GDPR regulations.
+We are committed to using information fairly, keeping information securely, making sure it is accurate, and keeping it up to date.
+Further details on the GDPR can be found on the Information Commissioner's website

 Or by email to: email@example.com

 The SHM Foundation collects only information which you give to us via email, the various data capture forms on our websites, or information voluntarily given to us via telephone or postal mail.
 The SHM Foundation may also collect and analyse information about the way you use our websites and communications we may send to you – for example if The SHM Foundation sends a communication which enables you to "click through" to a certain page of a website.